 A preliminary assessment was undertaken in 2008, and a pre-feasibility study in 2009.
-Under the assumptions considered, the Project showed positive economics.
+Under the assumptions considered in these studies, the Project showed positive economics.

 During 2010, a feasibility study was completed that, under the assumptions in the study, returned positive Project economics.
-The study was updated in late 2012-early 2013; this Report discusses the results of that assessment.
+The proposed project evaluated in the 2010 Feasibility Study entailed an open pit mine, new mill facilities, and infrastructure designed to treat 40,000 t/d of molybdenite-bearing ore to produce a marketable molybdenum flotation concentrate.